Lead is Dead! (Except for Starting Batteries)

 WHAT ABOUT FLOAT CHARGING

 When LFP used to cost $10,000.00 to buy & install maximizing cycle life was a huge concern.
-Today with LFP pricing lower than floodded deep-cycle batteries who cares if you loose a few cycles due to floating.
+Today with LFP pricing far lower lower than flooded deep-cycle batteries who cares if you loose a few cycles due to floating…;

 Don’t take my word for it, here is Battleborn….